Message from the Chief

 On behalf of the men and women of the Cedar Lake Metropolitan Police Department, welcome to our website.
 Our Officers and staff are dedicated professionals to the citizens of the Town of Cedar Lake.
-The Cedar Lake Police Department consists of 21 Sworn Officers, 5 Members of the VIPS, 3 Police Commissioners and 3 civilian staff.
-We have multiple styles of Police Vehicles, a Police Boat designed for search and rescue for our lake, a UTV designed from off road rescue and a bicycle unit that patrols subdivisions during the summertime.
+The Cedar Lake Police Department consists of 21 Sworn Officers, 5 Members of the VIPS, 3 Police Commissioners, and 3 civilian staff.
+We have multiple styles of Police Vehicles, a Police Boat designed for search and rescue for our lake, a UTV designed for off-road rescue, and a bicycle unit that patrols subdivisions during the summertime.

 About the Chief